 While many dental concerns can be addressed by booking an appointment at a later date, urgent dental care requires immediate action.
 The emergency dentists at 172 NYC Dental offer same-day, effective treatment to help relieve symptoms and restore damaged or cracked teeth.

-We are open seven days a week.
+We are open five days a week.
 We will see emergencies from the start of our day as shown below: